tx00-web-en/Project/material/sprint2.md

   - **Step 2:** Develop static React components using the converted JSX.
 These components will form the foundation for your dynamic front-end.

 **Back-End:**

-> These steps will become clearer after Friday’s session on the MVC pattern.

 - **Step 1:** Develop the necessary mock data, controllers, routers, and middleware for your application.
 This includes setting up your back-end structure and defining routes for different API endpoints.
 You can use [Mockaroo](https://www.mockaroo.com/) or tools like ChatGPT to generate mock data.
 - **Step 2:** Test all API endpoints using Postman.
 Organize your API routes by creating collections in Postman.
 This step is critical for validating the functionality and correctness of your back-end processes.